NicoHood/ShutdownButton/Readme.md

 Installation
 ============

-In order to install the program so it runs at startup you need to create an entry to rc.local.
+In order to install the program so it runs at startup you need to [**install wiringPi**](https://projects.drogon.net/raspberry-pi/wiringpi/download-and-install/) and create an entry to rc.local.

 ```bash
 #copy program